Elevate CX with unified, enterprise-grade listening

 Here’s a feedback automation workflow using emails inspired by Ravi Pratap Maddimsetty, CTO and co-founder of a B2B SaaS brand:

 Step 1: Pick an email sequence where customers are more likely to engage.
-Example: the onboarding, first sign-up, product/warrantee registration emails, etc
+Example: onboarding, first sign-up, product/warrantee registration emails, etc.

 Step 2: Insert a personal, open-ended feedback nudge.
 In the latter half of that sequence, ask for open-ended feedback in a friendly, non-quantifiable way.
-Remind recipients they can reply whenever it’s convenient
+Remind recipients that they can reply whenever it’s convenient.

 Step 3: Automate response collection.
-Use Zapier to catch those email replies and push them into your tools — like a designated Slack channel or an Excel sheet
+Use APIs or no-code automation tools to catch those email replies and push them into your internal systems — like a designated Slack channel or an Excel sheet.

 💡Pro tip - Here are some tips inspired by Ravi’s version on optimizing the feedback email: